yellobyte/SoapESP32/README.md

 Motivation for writing it was the missing capability of an existing ESP32-Radio (based on Ed Smallenburg's code) to play audio content stored on the various NAS devices in the local network at home (most of them running a DLNA server).

-The library in this Version 1.1.0 has been successfully tested so far with the following DLNA media servers:
+The library has been successfully tested so far with the following DLNA media servers:

   - **DiXim** and **Twonky** running on Linux (NAS devices) and
   - **UMS** (Universal Media Server), **Jellyfin**, **Kodi**, **Serviio** and **Windows Media Player** running on Win10 (in a virtual machine)